AnnaMarkovicheva/the_most_frequent_weekday/README.md

-# The most frequent weekday fot an item to be bought
+# The most frequent weekday for an item to be bought

 ### RU Description